wen15th/dti5125-dialogflow-fastapi-webhook/README.md

 ```

 ## Setup
+There are two ways to set up the development environment: using Docker or setting it up locally.
 ### 1️⃣ Docker

-You can simply set it up using `Docker`:
+You can simply set it up using `Docker`, this is the simpler option.
+- First, install Docker from https://www.docker.com/.
+- Download Docker Desktop based on your operating system.
+- Once installed, run the following two commands to start the service.

 ```bash
    docker build -t dti5125-dialogflow-fastapi-webhook .
    docker run -d -p 8080:8080 dti5125-dialogflow-fastapi-webhook
 ```
-This will start the FastAPI server at: http://localhost:8080
+This will start the FastAPI server at: http://localhost:8080.
+That’s it — you’re all set!

 To stop Docker, run:
 ```bash